 Challenging future for cardiology

-In smaller hospitals, cardiac issues are often the number one reason for transfer.
+Non-invasive cardiac problems cause many hospitals to transfer patients because they don’t have the night-time staff to support an appropriate diagnosis.
 Many of these patients only need a consultation to determine whether they can be retained and treated.
 TeleCardiology services keep patients who don’t require invasive cardiology from being transferred.
 Through TeleCardiology, a patient’s electrical activity results―such as an electrocardiogram (ECG)―and other diagnostic studies like echocardiograms, cardiac CT scans, cardiac MRI scans, etc., can be transmitted and interpreted over the internet for quick diagnosis.
 A TeleCardiologist can also provide valuable consultative assistance to hospitalists and inpatient providers in their management of patients with more challenging cardiac issues.

 With cardiovascular disease striking 1 to 2 percent of the U.S. population and the American College of Cardiology (ACC) estimating deaths from heart disease will increase 128.5 percent between 2000 and 2050, this is a critical need that TeleCardiology can help meet.